deepaksood619/deepaksood619.github.io/docs/data-structures/hierarchical-data-structure/binary-search-tree.md

 - Explicit Data Structure
-- Can be used to store key value pairs for a symbol table implementation "A Binary Search Tree is sometimes called ordered or sorted binary trees, and it keeps its values in sorted order, so that lookup and other operations can use the principle of binary search" --- [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_tree)
+- Can be used to store key value pairs for a symbol table implementation "A Binary Search Tree is sometimes called ordered or sorted binary trees, and it keeps its values in sorted order, so that lookup and other operations can use the principle of binary search"---[Wikipedia](https://en.wikipedia.org/wiki/Binary_search_tree)

 A BST is a binary tree in symmetric order